hubertwel/paragraph-similarity/README.md

 * The use of publicly available data sets as the train corpus and the test corpus

-  The data sets are taken from the **French government site**, which makes them available for the purpose of machine learning projects.
+  The data sets are taken from the **French government site** that makes them available for the purpose of machine learning projects.
   ( https://www.data.gouv.fr/fr/datasets/credibility-corpus-with-several-datasets-twitter-web-database-in-french-and-english/ )

 * Optimization